 There’s just one catch though – Samadhi isn’t a permanent state….
 Patanjali's Yoga Sutras importantly tell us that unless we are completely ready, without ‘impressions’ such as attachment, aversion, desires and habits, and with a completely pure mind, we will not be able to maintain the state of Samadhi for long:

 Once the mind is pure and we truly do experience a state of Samadhi we can keep hold of, we attain moksha, also known as mukti, meaning a permanent state of being liberated, released and free.

 Learn more in this talk from Anat Geiger.

-Part of the 8 limbs of yoga programme:
+Part of The 8 limbs of yoga program:

 This article was originally published in February, 2016